microsoft/LightGBM/R-package/README.md

 R CMD INSTALL --build . --no-multiarch
 ```

-Or build a self-contained R package which can be installed afterwards:
+Or build a self-contained R-package which can be installed afterwards:

 ```sh
 git clone --recursive https://github.com/Microsoft/LightGBM